by Suanne McGrath Kelly @PlanInMotion

 “There is nothing more difficult to execute, more dubious of success, nor more dangerous to administer than to introduce a new system of things; for he who introduces it has all those who profit from the old system as his enemies, and he has only lukewarm allies in those who might profit from the new system.”
 Machiavelli “The Prince” 1513

 Manage!
 Maintain!
 Move!
 When change is involved, there will be a small group within the organization that may never come on board.
 The job of the change agent is to manage these people throughout the process so as to not adversely influence the rest of the group.
 The second small group are the early adopters.
 Though, they are initially on board, we need to maintain their support throughout the process.
 The project cannot afford the risk of losing them.
 The largest opportunity lies with the generally neutral individuals that, with some work, we can move to change.
 Depending on the peripheral influences, this group can move collectively, individually, dramatically or gradually.
-The bottom line is in order for the project to be successful we need to win over this group.
+The bottom line is in order for the project to be successful we need to spend most of our effort working on this group.

 Without group acceptance, a project is doomed.
 Even though we know change management is the single most important factor in a project’s success, generally the least amount of time in any initiative is spent managing it.

 In any change management initiative, there must be a definitive beginning, middle and end.
 At the beginning of a well planned project, goals and expectations are set to ensure people clearly understand the objective.
 The beginning of any adventure is the fun part; there is excitement and hope.
 The end of the project is obviously rewarding; there is closure and the satisfaction of having completed the endeavour.
 The middle is always the hard bit.
 The change agent should expect obstacles and challenges throughout, and be flexible enough to adapt to changing needs while staying true to the initial goals.
 They must constantly check in and communicate with stakeholders.
 The most successful deployments will recognize that there will be struggles in the middle and will take steps to manage change accordingly.